Effective Strategies for Dental Website Marketing in 2025

 • Send a follow-up email.
 Automate an email that goes out a day or two after their appointment with a direct link to your review pages.
 Make it easy for them.

 • Offer incentives (carefully).
-Some practices offer small discounts or entries into a raffle for leaving a review.
+Some practices offer small discounts or raffle entries for leaving a review.
 Be careful to stay within ethical guidelines and avoid anything that could be seen as buying positive reviews.

 Responding To Reviews Effectively

-Responding to reviews, both good and bad, shows that you care about your patients’ experiences.
-It’s a key part of managing your online presence and building trust.
-For websites for dentist, this is a must.
+Responding to both good and bad reviews shows that you care about your patients’ experiences.
+It’s a key part of managing your online presence and building trust, and it’s a must for dentist websites.

 • Thank positive reviewers.
 A simple “Thank you for your kind words!
 We appreciate you choosing our practice” goes a long way.